cloudmesh-community/book/chapters/nist/bdra.md

 * Stage 3: "Validate the NBD-RA by building Big Data general applications through the general interfaces.[@www-nist-bdra]"

-Nist has developed the following volumes as liste in *Table: BDRA volumes* that surround the creation of the NIST-BDRA.
+Nist has developed the following volumes as listed in *Table: BDRA volumes* that surround the creation of the NIST-BDRA.
 We recommend that you take a closer look at these documents as in this section we provide a focussed summary with the aspect of cloud computing in mind.